Dunkl symplectic algebra in generalized Calogero models: Introduction

-Another closely related and intriguing property of the described systems is the elimination of the inverse-square potential by a nonlocal unitary transformation, which makes them equivalent to the related noninteracting counterparts \cite{gur99,gonera99}.
-In quantum case, the equivalence becomes even more transparent when the particle interaction term is packed into a nonlocal covariant derivative with exchange operators introduced by Dunkl \cite{dunkl}.
+Another closely related and intriguing property of the described models is the elimination of the inverse-square potential through a nonlocal unitary transformation, rendering the many-body systems equivalent to their noninteracting counterparts \cite{gur99,gonera99}.
+In the quantum case, the equivalence becomes even more transparent when the particle interaction term is incorporated into a nonlocal covariant derivative with exchange operators introduced by Dunkl \cite{dunkl}.
 A generalized interaction, obtained in this way, contains the particle exchanges and is reduced to the original Calogero potential for the identical particles \cite{poly92,brink}.
-Moreover, the quantum systems with even more common particle exchange interactions can be solved in the thermodynamic limit as has been discovered recently \cite{poly20}.
+Furthermore, recent discoveries have shown that quantum systems with even more general particle exchange interactions.
+They also can be solved in the thermodynamic limit and possess scattering matrices obeying the Yang-Baxter equation.
+However, this family comprise (probably) nonintegrable systems with backscattering \cite{poly20}.

-The described correspondence between the noninteracting and interacting models spreads further to their symmetries.
-In particular, the Dunkl deformations of the momentum and angular momentum are the invariants of the unbound Calogero Hamiltonian with particle exchanges, which argues the superintegrability at the level of the Dunkl operator.
-The Dunkl angular momentum algebra describes also the complete symmetries of the generalized angular Calogero model \cite{fh}.
-The same deformation applied to the symmetry generators of the $N$-dimensional isotropic oscillator results in the Dunkl-deformed version of the related unitary Lie algebra $u(N)$ which describes the symmetry of the generalized Calogero model \cite{fh}.
+The described correspondence between the noninteracting and interacting models extends further to their symmetries.
+In particular, the Dunkl deformations of the momentum and angular momentum serve as invariants for the unbounded Calogero Hamiltonian with particle exchanges, providing an argument for superintegrability at the level of the Dunkl operator.
+The Dunkl angular momentum algebra also encompasses the complete symmetries of the generalized angular Calogero model \cite{fh}.
+The same deformation applied to the symmetry generators of the $N$-dimensional isotropic oscillator results in the Dunkl-deformed version of the related unitary Lie algebra $u(N)$, which describes the symmetry of the generalized Calogero model \cite{fh}.
 In case of the confining Coulomb potential, the Dunkl deformation of the $so(N +1)$ algebra is obtained \cite{fh2}.
-The latter gathers all symmetries of the generalized Calogero-Coulomb model and consists of the Dunkl analogs of the Runge-Lenz vector and angular momentum tensor \cite{runge}.
+The latter encompasses all symmetries of the generalized Calogero-Coulomb model and includes the Dunkl analogs of the Runge-Lenz vector and angular momentum tensor \cite{runge}.